4-Day Inca Trail Hike to Machu Picchu

 Important

-In case of cancellation due to strikes or weather conditions, an alternative date will be offered.
-If rescheduling is not possible, a refund will be issued, excluding the non-cancellable Inca Trail entrance fees (approx. 292 PEN).
+If the activity is cancelled due to strikes or bad weather, an alternative date will be offered.
+If rescheduling is not possible, a full refund will be provided, excluding the non-cancellable Inca Trail entrance fees (approx. 292 PEN).

 Prices